 A one-time external scan is useful.
 Continuous external monitoring is essential.
 Server configurations change constantly – updates get installed, new services get deployed, troubleshooting happens.
 What was secure yesterday might not be secure today.

 Running external scans daily or weekly means you catch problems quickly.
 That port accidentally opened during last night’s deployment?
 You know about it this morning.
 That service that was supposed to be internal-only but somehow became internet-facing?
 You get an alert before attackers find it.
+Setting up automated alerts for new open ports turns passive scanning into active defense.

-Myth: ”Internal audits are more thorough.”
+The biggest myth of all?
+That internal audits are more thorough.
 Internal audits are more detailed about what’s configured, but external scans are more accurate about what’s exposed.
-You need both perspectives.
+You need both perspectives to get the full picture.

 Practical Implementation